cl4cnam/memory-game-funcsug/README.md

+This is a FuncSug re-write of the Memory Game of Jocowski.

 # Memory Game

 A simple **Memory Game** built with FuncSug, JavaScript, HTML, and CSS.
 This game challenges your memory skills by asking you to match pairs of cards.
 It's a fun way to practice and improve your short-term memory!